Repairing a SLAP tear without surgery or biceps tenodesis

 If you are reading this article you are likely someone very involved in sports or you have a physically demanding job.
-You may be a baseball pitcher or the parent of a baseball player, likely a pitcher, doing your research looking for that non-surgical alternative that will save next season for your son.
+You may be a baseball pitcher or the parent of a baseball player, likely a pitcher, doing your research looking for that non-surgical alternative that will save the 2021 spring season for your son.
 You may be doing research for your daughter to keep her on the softball diamond.
-You may be a landscaper, tradesman or construction worker who does a lot of overhead work looking for the same thing, saving a season of work by getting your shoulder non-surgically repaired.
+You may be a landscaper, tradesman, or construction worker who does a lot of overhead work looking for the same thing, saving a season of work by getting your shoulder non-surgically repaired.
+You may also be someone who wants to go back to being a weekend athlete and play some sports that require you to lift your hand above your head.

 You have probably already been to a doctor for your SLAP tear

-- You went to the doctor with concerns of pain, possibly a clicking sound and a sense of shoulder instability and loss of strength.
+- You went to the doctor with concerns of pain, possibly a clicking sound, a sense of shoulder instability, and loss of strength.

 - At the worksite, you have difficulty with things that require overhead movement.

 Whatever the reason, you have a shoulder problem.

 - It is a tear in the Glenoid Labrum, the fibrocartilagenous structure that forms a deep pocket that helps keep the humerus bone in the shoulder socket and provides a pain-free range of motion.

 - SLAP stands for superior labrum anterior and posterior, meaning there’s a tear from front to back on the top of the glenoid labrum.